 Most cruciferous vegetables are packed with folate and vitamin K and tend to be rich in fiber but low in calories (1).

 To shorten the cooking time even further, utilize our meal prep friendly Trifecta A La Carte Vegetables such as our mushrooms, broccoli, zucchini, or asparagus.
 All come pre-cooked and ready to heat in under 2 minutes.

 Large skillet, Wok or Cast-Iron Skillet?
 Choose your cookware and heat over high heat and never turn it down.

-The goal of cooking on high heat is to achieve Wok Hei, or ‘breath of the wok’.
-Although this term is cantonese it applies to all stir-fry techniques.
+The goal of cooking on high heat or stir-frying is to achieve Wok Hei, or ‘breath of the wok’.
+Although this term is cantonese, it applies to all stir-fry techniques.
 Wok Hei refers to the smoky and caramelized flavor obtained from cooking over high heat in the wok that can be tricky to achieve at home.

 Follow these tips to execute Wok Hei at home: